Staying Safe in the Summer: Safety Tips for Drivers, Pedestrians, and Cyclists

 - Talk to your kids about how to be safe while walking; walk on sidewalks or paths, and cross at street corners using traffic signals and crosswalks.

 - Children under 10 should cross the street with an adult.
-While every child is different, it can be hard for them to judge speed and distance of cars until age 10.
+While every child is different, it can be hard for them to judge the speed and distance of cars until age 10.

 - Remind kids to make eye contact with drivers before crossing the street and to watch for cars that are turning or backing up.

-Bike Safety: Tips For Cyclists
+Bike Safety: Tips for Cyclists

 - Obey the rules of the road.